How To Make Homemade Meals Daily – The EASY Way

 But by deciding the main entrée in advance I can assure that homemade meals will still be possible.
 Here’s how I make it easy:

 The previous evening I look in the freezer and choose from the prepared entrees I see.
-There are always lots of options! (remember, cook once eat twice above?)
-Then I put that main entrée in the fridge to thaw overnight.
+I put that main entrée in the fridge to thaw overnight.

 See?
 All easy stuff.
 And using these methods assure healthy, inexpensive yet delicious homemade meals adorn our table every night.